 On May 7, 2007, Vaughan Council approved the Terms of Reference for the New Vaughan (citywide) Official Plan.
-Within the approved Terms of Reference for the New Official Plan project, the Rural Area within the Kleinburg-Nashville Community Plan is identified as one of four Focused Area Studies to be undertaken.
+Within the approved Terms of Reference for the New Official Plan project, the Kleinburg-Nashville Community Plan is identified as one of four Focused Area Studies to be undertaken.

-The rural/agricultural area of Kleinburg-Nashville is currently subject to strong development pressure.
+The rural/agricultural area of Kleinburg-Nashville is currently subject to strong development pressure, particularly the area surrounding the Nashville Core.
 Accordingly, there is a need to proceed with a more detailed land use study and analysis that will result in updated land use, urban design and development policies which satisfy recent changes to the Provincial and Regional policy context.
-This work is intended to be completed in advance of the conclusion of the New Vaughan Official Plan process.

 The Review will result in an amendment to the Kleinburg-Nashville Community Plan that will be consistent with the principles, goals and objectives identified in the process leading to the New Vaughan Official Plan.
-In order to achieve this, it will be imperative that the consulting team chosen for this Review collaborate with the consulting team working on the New Vaughan Official Plan.
+In order to achieve this, it will be imperative that the consulting team chosen for this Review collaborate with the consulting teams working on the New Vaughan Official Plan and the Transportation Master Plan.
 The Official Plan Amendment for Kleinburg-Nashville will be incorporated into the New Official Plan when it is completed.